 Starting a small business is daunting.
 You are capitalizing on a capital that you may either earn back or not.
 As every business is exposed to risks, it is good to figure out and plan your financials from the start.

 Set up a financial plan.
-This will guide you through questions like where will you source your funds from?
+This will guide you through questions like where will you source your funds from.
 Whether you are getting it from personal savings, loan, or investor, ascertain if it is enough for at least 6 months without factoring in your potential earnings.
-It is normal for starting businesses to incur losses for its first year of operations, so it’s better to prepare for it in your financial plan.
+It is normal for starting businesses to incur losses for their first year of operations, so it’s better to prepare for it in your financial plan.

 There are two categories of costs you have to prepare for setting up a small business in Singapore.
 First is capital costs, which are one-time expenses necessary in starting a business.
 The second one is the fixed costs.
 These are the costs that you will incur as a result of operating.
 It includes utility, rent, and employee wages.
 In your financial plan, detail out eerie possible costs you will incur to allocate proper funds to them in your early operating period.